Chart Color Schemes

 Educational outcomes in Parafield Gardens fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area faces educational challenges with university qualification rates at 18.9%, significantly below the Australian average of 30.4%.
+The area has university qualification rates of 18.9%, significantly lower than the Australian average of 30.4%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 13.2%, followed by postgraduate qualifications (4.4%) and graduate diplomas (1.3%).
-Trade and technical skills are prominent, with 29.6% of residents aged 15+ holding vocational credentials – advanced diplomas at 7.5% and certificates at 22.1%.
+Bachelor degrees are the most common at 13.2%, followed by postgraduate qualifications (4.4%) and graduate diplomas (1.3%).
+Trade and technical skills are prominent, with 29.6% of residents aged 15+ holding vocational credentials - advanced diplomas (7.5%) and certificates (22.1%).

 Frequently Asked Questions - Education